 Your project area is covered with snow or has a tall vegetation layer and you want to lower your survey objects by a certain distance to compensate for these height offsets.
 You can do this by applying an offset to your terrain.

-- Draw a polygon around the area you want to compensate for (Home > Drawing > Polygon).
+- Draw a boundary around the area you want to compensate.

-- Go to Home > Offset Terrain.
-Set 'Level' to the elevation difference you want to apply relative to the current situation.
-For example, if you want the objects to be located 10 cm lower set it to -0.10 m.
+- In the terrain group, set the Level box to the elevation difference you want to apply relative to the current situation.
+For example, if you want the terrain to be located 10 cm lower set it to -0.10 m.

-You can turn the offset off via the ProjectTree.
-The terrain will come back to its original state and the objects located within the polygon will follow.
+- You can turn the offset off via the project view.
+The terrain will come back to its original state.